-When income is projected at new admission or interim, if third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.
+If third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.

 Before placing bills and documentation in the tenant file, the PHA will redact all personally identifiable information.